 You will be stunned by the natural beauty on every part of the island and genuine kindness of the people who live there.
-After visiting, travellers are dumbfounded by how little attention Tasmania receives from international and domestic travellers.
+After visiting, travelers are dumbfounded by how little attention Tasmania receives from international and domestic travelers.
 Sure, Lonely Planet details the different sights around Tasmania, and points out a pub or two.
 But what reading and research fail to do is impress how much time a traveller could spend on this wild island.

 Taking Your Time in Tasmania

 For many visitors to the Australian mainland, Tasmania is a short stopover, or even an afterthought, to the many sights and destinations of the country.

 Even for Australians (who have never visited Tasmania), there is a misconception that Tasmania is a great place to visit for a couple of days, but becomes boring on day two or three.

 Two or three days!
 You could hardly make it out of Hobart in that amount of time, much less swim at Wineglass Bay, hike at Bay of Fires, marvel at Cradle Mountain, face the ocean at Stanley, and see the Mars-like world of Strahan.
 The list goes on and on, and unlike other places, these are not tourist traps, each is a unique and interesting stop.